frontend-ui/fed-ui/README.md

 ### Core

 The Core contains the initial reset code for your HTML elements, such as setting the font-size and box-sizing.
-Within your custom SCSS file, import the Core like so:
+Within your custom SCSS file, import the FED-UI Core like so:

 ```scss
 @import 'node_modules/@frontend-ui/fed-ui/src/scss/core/base';